 Child maltreatment can be unreported for a number of reasons.
 Studies use different instruments to measure child maltreatment, each with its own advantages and disadvantages.
-Many studies administrative data of child use maltreatment (from child welfare systems) or reports by childcare professionals.
-One study we reviewed is an exception.
-Using data from a national survey of families, this study estimates the proportions of children maltreated in the past year by age range.
-We use the maltreatment rate for 7year-old children, because this age is the average age of the first substantiation of maltreatment in of Social Services.
-CDSS shared 2019 maltreatment-related death data with Safe & Sound on 4/2/2020.
+Many studies use administrative data of child maltreatment (from child welfare systems) or reports by childcare professionals.
+One study we reviewed is an exception.32 Using data from a national survey of families, this study estimates the proportions of children maltreated in the past year by age range.
+We use the maltreatment rate for 7-year-old children, because this age is the average age of the first substantiation of maltreatment in California.33 This study estimates that 11.5 percent of children at this age experience maltreatment.